Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

 **Note** By default, the **connection will be closed if the proxied server does not transmit any data within 60 seconds**.
 This timeout can be increased with the proxy_read_timeout directive.
 Alternatively, the proxied server can be configured to periodically send WebSocket ping frames to reset the timeout and check if the connection is still alive.

-See the docs if you want to pass the upgrade headers from the request directly, (instead of forcing them)[http://nginx.org/en/docs/http/websocket.html].
+See the docs if you want to pass the upgrade headers from the request directly, [instead of forcing them](http://nginx.org/en/docs/http/websocket.html).

 ### Load Balancing